Frequently asked Questions

 - sharing options that have worked for others in similar situations

 Do you represent both of us?

 No. Though I am an attorney, I do not represent either, or both parties while we mediate the terms of your separation agreement.
 However, if we mediate to a resolution and draft an agreement, you (only one of you) may retain me to file the divorce papers.
 I will represent the 'Plaintiff' (initiating party) in the 'divorce action.'
 (Even though you worked together to bring the relationship to a close, New York State does still require one party to be named 'Plaintiff' and the other 'Defendant.')
 The 'Defendant' must waive the conflict of interest.

 How much will it cost?

 I charge $200 per hour with a sliding scale based on client need and my availability.
 Depending on the complexity of issues, the process will range from 3-6 sessions.
-I charge a flat-fee of $750 for drafting the agreement, and $500 for filing the divorce papers.
+In most cases, I charge a flat-fee of $750 for drafting the agreement, and $500 for filing the divorce papers.

 Can I bring my lawyer?